marcpouzet/zrun/README.md

 ZRun is an executable semantics of a synchronous data-flow language.
 It takes the form of a purely functional interpreter.
-The input of Zrun is a large subset of the languages Scade 6 and [Zélus](https://zelus.di.ens.fr).
+The input of Zrun is a large subset of the language [Zélus](https://zelus.di.ens.fr).
 The concrete syntax is that of Zélus.
 It considers only discrete-time signals and systems for the moment.
 A discrete-time signal is modeled as an infinite stream and a synchronous system is a synchronous (length-preserving) stream function.
-The language provides the basic constructs of the language Lustre: the unit delay (pre) and initialization operator (->), the initialized delay (fby), streams defined by mutually recursive definitions.
+The language provides the basic constructs of the language
+Lustre: the unit delay (pre) and initialization operator (->), the initialized delay (fby), streams defined by mutually recursive definitions.
 It also provides richer programming constructs introduced in Lucid Synchrone that are not in Lustre: by-case definition of streams with default values, the last value of a signal, the mix of stream equations and hierarchical automata, static parameters and values that are known either at compile or instantiation time), and array operations.

 The objective of this prototype is to give a reference semantics that is executable, to be used independently of a compiler, e.g.,